fezamba/python-blockchain/README.md

-# Zambacoin – Learning Blockchain with Python
+# Learning Blockchain with Python

-Zambacoin is a personal learning project I built to understand how blockchains work under the hood.
+Personal learning project I built to understand how blockchains work under the hood.
 It's written in Python using Flask and simulates core concepts like Proof of Work mining, transactions, basic consensus, and multi-node synchronization — all in a simple, readable structure.

 This isn't production-ready — it's just me exploring how to actually build a blockchain from scratch, step by step.